 How can your osteopath help?

 Parents visit osteopaths for a range of reasons to support their child’s health.
 Osteopathic techniques are suitable for children at all stages of development and we will assess your child to see what might help.
 Children, like adults, can be affected by general joint and muscle issues, which is one of the reasons people visit an osteopath.
 Parents will also take their children to visit an osteopath for a variety of other health reasons that may benefit from osteopathic care.

 As osteopathy is based on the individual needs of the patient, it will vary depending on your child’s age and the diagnosis.

 Osteopaths generally use a wide range of gentle hands-on techniques that focus on releasing tension, improving mobility, and optimising function.
 This is often used together with exercise and helpful advice.

 Our osteopaths have been trained in very gentle techniques which are particularly suitable to assess and treat very young children, including new-borns.
 Babies’ skeletons are softer than an adult’s and gentler techniques, such as cranial osteopathy, are used when treating babies.
 Such gentle manipulation can also help soothe and relax your baby.
 Techniques will be tailored to your child’s’ needs and everything will be fully explained throughout.

 Babies and younger children

-In older children, problems might arise though excessive computer use, hunching over a laptop, or through carrying heavy bags to and from school.
-Some children may suffer with minor sports injuries.
+In older children, problems might arise through excessive computer use, hunching over a laptop, or carrying heavy bags to and from school.
+Some children may suffer from minor sports injuries.
 We can help to reduce those injuries and aim to develop strategies with your child to help prevent them from recurring.
-Most children enjoy treatment and a growing awareness for their health educates them early to look after themselves.
+Most children enjoy the treatment and a growing awareness for their health educates them early to look after themselves.